Section III: Teaching

 - refer to the Student Disciplinary procedures section of the UNM-Valencia Catalog

 - refer to the UNM code of conduct

 - discuss the issue with your Chair, the Dean of Instruction, and/or the Director of Student Services as soon as problems develop and before they become serious.

 If threatening student behavior occurs during class or office hours or other times on campus do not hesitate to call campus security at 925-8570.

 S. Security and Parking

-Instructors who experience immediately threatening security problems while on campus, or otherwise notice disruptions on campus, should immediately alert the Academic Office.
+Instructors who experience immediately threatening security problems while on campus, or otherwise notice disruptions on campus, should immediately alert the Academic Affairs Office.
 If there is no one in the office, please contact the security guard.
 The security guard's campus extension is 925-8570.
 Instructors who teach off campus should inquire about the security rules at each off-campus site.